caarlos0/gophercon-2025/slides.md

 type model struct {}
 ```

-^ we're gonna implement a simple app with it: it'll show a countdown, and stop it on any keypress.
+^ we're going to implement a simple app with it: it'll show a countdown, and stop it on any keypress.
-Its simple, but enough for what I want to demonstrate right now
+it's simple, but enough for what I want to demonstrate right now
 to do that, we need to create a struct - lets call it model, and make sure it implements tea.ViewModel
 if we need cursor handling, we would need to use tea.CursorModel instead
 we force model to conform to tea.ViewModel{}